I bridge the gap between complex products and the customers who need to succeed with them.

 Earlier: Project Manager at Muuse (NextGen Consortium · Starbucks / McDonald's), web developer at Paperstreet, SEO Account Manager at 51Blocks managing 35+ client campaigns end-to-end.

-Full resume →A closer look at how I operate.
+More on LinkedIn →A closer look at how I operate.

 Written to show approach — problem framing, execution, and how I communicate across technical and business stakeholders.